gambalab/ESMRank/README.md

 - `-sub` : generate all possible **missense substitutions**
 - `-indel` : generate all possible **insertions and deletions**
+- `-alanines`: mutually exclusive to sub and indel, generate only alanines substitutions for each aminoacid

 Example FASTA:
 ```fasta